sxlxc/Hakyllsite/posts/basepacking.md

 ::: Problem
 Given a matroid $M=(E,\I)$ and its bases $\B$, find

-1. the minimum number of bases whose union is $E$(base covering), and
+1. (minimum base covering) the min number of bases whose union is $E$, and
-2. the maximum number of pairwise disjoint bases(base packing).
+2. (maximum base packing) the max number of pairwise disjoint bases.
 :::

 These problems can be formulated with the following integer programs,